 The OpenNESS solution validates the functionality and performance of key software development kits used for applications and network functions at the edge.
 This spans across edge applications that use Intel® Media SDK, OpenVINO™, Intel® Math Kernel Library (Intel® MKL), etc. and network functions that use Data Plane Development Kit (DPDK), Intel® Performance Primitives, Intel® MKL, OpenMP*, OpenCL*, etc.

-Enhanced Platform Awareness (EPA) represents a methodology and a related set of enhancements across multiple layers of the orchestration stack, targeting intelligent platform capabilities as well as configuration and capacity consumption.
+OpenNESS provides set of enhancements across multiple layers of the orchestration stack, targeting identification of platform capabilities as well as configuration and capacity consumption.

-Why should users consider using EPA?
+Why should users consider using Resource Management?
 To achieve optimal performance and efficiency characteristics.
-EPA extensions facilitate the automation of an advanced selection of capabilities and tuning parameters during the deployment of cloud-native solutions.
-EPA also enables service providers to offer differentiating and/or revenue-generating services that require leveraging specific hardware features.
+Resource Management extensions facilitate the automation of an advanced selection of capabilities and tuning parameters during the deployment of cloud-native solutions.
+Resource Management also enables service providers to offer differentiating and/or revenue-generating services that require leveraging specific hardware features.

-OpenNESS provides a complete solution for users to integrate key EPA features needed for applications (CDN, AI inference, transcoding, gaming, etc.) and CNFs (RAN DU, CU, and Core) to work optimally for edge deployments.
+OpenNESS provides a complete solution for users to integrate key resource management features needed for applications (CDN, AI inference, transcoding, gaming, etc.) and CNFs (RAN DU, CU, and Core) to work optimally for edge deployments.